-- 6 ounces tomato paste or pumpkin puree (use pumpkin puree for AIP)
+- 6 ounces pumpkin puree (use pumpkin puree for AIP) or tomato paste

 - salt and pepper to taste (omit pepper for AIP)

-- Over medium to medium-high heat in a large skillet, cook pancetta until fat is rendered and pancetta is crisp.
+- Over medium to medium-high heat in a large skillet, cook pancetta or bacon until fat is rendered and pancetta is crisp.
 Remove with a slotted spoon and set aside, leaving fat in pan.

 - Add olive oil, celery, carrot, rosemary, and sage.
 Cook until carmelized, about 15 minutes.

 - Add the garlic and cook until fragrant, about 2-3 minutes.

 - Pour in the white wine to deglaze the pan and scrape up any browned bits.
 Cook until the wine is reduced and the pan is almost dry, about 5 minutes.